-I’m exhausted by the Eurocentric plantain paradigm that still exists in the U.S. theater and art world, which continuous to champion diversity, inclusion, and cultural equity, when, in fact, it mirrors the white nationalist agenda driven by this administration.
+I’m exhausted by the Eurocentric plantation paradigm that still exists in the U.S. theater and art world, which continuous to champion diversity, inclusion, and cultural equity, but it mirrors the white nationalist agenda driven by this administration.

 Look around your regional theaters across the country and big stages, and we are, generally, rendered invisible in their large prosceniums.
 By WE, I mean the larger, WE, as in the Black WE, the Brown WE, the Native WE, the Asian WE, the immigrant WE, and other playwrights and performers of color, whose stories are AWOL at these big theater plantations.

 Let’s dare to call them out, and have them put their money where there “so-called progressive mouths” are.
 Let’s dare to have the courage to make the changes we are owed and have been owed.
 We are the future.
 We are tired of begging.
 We don’t just want a seat at the table.
 We want the whole dining room and we will prepare the “caliente meals” that will make your pallettes ask for more.

 WE are the people whose voices need to be championed and amplified because our lives as “melanin people of power” are the ones on the front lines of this unfettered white nationalists agenda looking to do us harm.
 We are the ones that are transforming our trauma into powerful and meaningful work on stages across the country.
 We just need to be on the biggest stages that continue their segregationist strategies, and pimp Eurocentric white Aryan narratives.
 Look at your powerful regional theaters and what they present, and it’s obvious they have a stranglehold on whose stories are celebrated.